 Think your refrigerator require professional attention?
 Time to schedule an appointment with Tate Appliance Repair.

-Tate Appliance Repair will service all common brands and models of refrigerators – that includes commercial models, side-by-side and stand-alone.Our licensed appliance repairmen in CITY complete training to repair and troubleshoot cooling problems, ice makers, problems with condensation, puddles of water and leaks, light bulbs, digital controls, smart systems and various malfunctions.
+Tate Appliance Repair will service all common brands and models of refrigerators – that includes commercial models, side-by-side and stand-alone.Our licensed appliance repairmen in California complete training to repair and troubleshoot cooling problems, ice makers, problems with condensation, puddles of water and leaks, light bulbs, digital controls, smart systems and various malfunctions.
 We everything about refrigerator repair!
 Schedule now!

 OTHER REFRIGERATOR RESOURCES: